Latent space models for grouped multiplex networks: Proofs

-\begin{proof}[Proof of Proposition \ref{SpQ_avg_residual_relationship_propos}] With the assumed edge-entry distribution, Problem \eqref{first-stage-conv-prob} solves where the off-diagonal entries of each matrix inside the Frobenius norm are counted twice compared to \eqref{group_log_likelihood}, leading to an additional $1/2$ multiplier in front of the sum.
-By optimality, $\widehat{S + Q_k}$ should minimize the target function in \eqref{loop_free_gaus_frist_stage} over $S + Q_k$ with each $R_{k\ell}$ fixed to $\hat{R}_{k\ell}$, that is, solve the optimization problem
+\begin{proof}[Proof of Proposition \ref{SpQ_avg_residual_relationship_propos}] With the assumed edge distribution, Problem \eqref{first-stage-conv-prob} solves where the off-diagonal entries of each matrix inside the Frobenius norm are counted twice compared to \eqref{group_log_likelihood}, leading to an additional $1/2$ multiplier in front of the sum.
+By optimality, $\widehat{S + Q_k}$ should minimize the target function in \eqref{loop_free_gaus_frist_stage} over $S + Q_k$ with each $R_{k\ell}$ fixed to $\hat{R}_{k\ell}$, that is,

-where $const$ denotes terms independent of $Z$.
+where $const$ is a term independent of $Z$.
 By the variational definition of soft-thresholding, the optimal $Z$ in the last problem is achieved at \eqref{SpQ_avg_residual_relationship}. \end{proof}